top of page

 Why this matters?

 Estimating black and brown bear populations is a necessary component of understanding the broader ecosystem in which bears function as apex predators.
 Reliable population data provides critical information for evaluating predator-prey dynamics, particularly in relation to concerns about low moose numbers within the region.
-Without accurate estimates of bear abundance and density, wildlife management decisions are made with limited understanding of population structure and distribution.
+Without accurate estimates of bear abundance and density, wildlife management decisions are made with a limited understanding of population structure and distribution.

-The information gathered through this project helps address existing data gaps between State of Alaska and National Park Service bear population datasets.
+The information gathered through this project helps address existing data gaps between the State of Alaska and the National Park Service bear population datasets.
 Increasing the availability of region-specific data strengthens management decisions and improves coordination among agencies and landowners operating within the Upper Copper River Basin.

 475985791_2039371263175200_6252791084566106531_n.jpg